 Senator Murkowski is considered the leading expert in Congress on Arctic policy and polar affairs.
-Throughout her years in the Senate, Murkowski has continuously worked in a bipartisan nature to raise awareness amongst her colleagues on Capitol Hill and across the U.S. that because of Alaska, the U.S. qualifies as an Arctic nation, which consequently gives the nation a seat at the table for Arctic policy negotiations on the global stage.
+Throughout her years in the Senate, Murkowski has continuously worked in a bipartisan nature to raise awareness amongst her colleagues on Capitol Hill and across the U.S. that— because of Alaska—qualifies as an Arctic nation, and consequently gives the nation a seat at the table for Arctic policy negotiations on the global stage.
 As a fierce advocate for the Arctic region and the people who live there, Senator Murkowski has represented the U.S. and its Arctic policy agenda alongside cabinet members at international forums such as the Conference of Arctic Parliamentarians and Arctic Council ministerial meetings.

 The Senator has strived to educate Congress and the public about the importance of the Arctic region to the United States.
 In April 2015, Senator Murkowski and Senator Angus King of Maine joined forces to establish the Senate Arctic Caucus.
 The Arctic Caucus is the first entity in Congress to bring attention to the laws and policies at stake in the Far North.
 The purpose of the Caucus is to convene members of Congress, subject matter experts, federal agency heads, and the public to confront policy questions and advance a coordinated investment in arenas such as national security, scientific research, commerce, global trade, the environment, maritime affairs, and other relevant issues impacting the Arctic region.